andzdroid/orui/README.md

 value := strings.to_string(buffer)
 ```

-If this element does not wrap (see `overflow`), it will unfocus if the user presses the Enter key.
+Text inputs can be single-line (no wrapping) or multi-line (wrapping).

+For single-line text inputs, the Enter key will unfocus the input.

-For wrapping elements, the Enter key will add a new line to the text.
+For multi-line text inputs, the Enter key will add a new line to the text.

 You can use the `focused()` function to change styles when the element is focused.